-Figure 16.
+Figure 17.
 Attaching USB and power supply cables

 - 3. Attach the other end of the external USB cable (F) to an external, integrated USB port or to the USB ports on a four-port USB PCI Express adapter (feature code 2728). - 4.
 Attach the power supply cord (E) to the back of the external docking station and plug it into a power source.
 In addition to the external power supply cord, there are also universal adapters to be used as needed. - 5.
 After the docking station is powered on, insert the disk drive into the docking station.
 A green indicator light appears when the disk drive is placed into the dock correctly. - 6.
-Configure the removable disk drive by performing the following steps: - a.
+Configure the removable disk drive by performing the following steps:

+- a.
 For the AIX operating system, log in as root user. - b.
 At the command line, type cfgmgr and press Enter. - c.
-To verify that the system recognizes the device, run the 1sdev -Cc usbms command. - a.
-The Linux operating system automatically configures the drive as a disk drive that has a name in the format sdx, for example, sda, sdb, and sdc.
-To verify that the system recognizes the device, enter lsusb.
+To verify that the system recognizes the device, run the lsdev -Cc usbms command.